Individual & Business Property

 Raleigh NC 27602

-Property owners can appeal county assessed real estate values beginning January 1 each year.
+Property owners can appeal county appraised real estate values beginning January 1 each year.
 The deadline for appealing a value is the day the Board of Equalization and Review adjourns, which is usually the first part of April.
-The only appeal request that can be accepted after the Board adjourns is from a property owner whose county assessed real estate value was changed and notification of the change was not issued until after the Board adjournment date.
+The only appeal request that can be accepted after the Board adjourns is from a property owner whose county appraised real estate value was changed and notification of the change was not issued until after the Board adjournment date.
 The appeal deadline for this status is December 31.

 The first step in appealing is to determine if you are eligible for an informal review.
 (If you are not eligible, follow the next step below to formally appeal to the Board of Equalization and Review.)
-Eligibility for an informal review requires that the county's assessed value of your property has changed since the prior year billing and this is your first notice of the new value.
-If you are a new owner, eligibility for a review would still require that the county's assessed value has changed since the previous year's billed value.
-This initial reassessment is performed by a county real estate appraiser who will thoroughly review and consider your appeal.
+Eligibility for an informal review requires that the county's appraised value of your property has changed since the prior year billing and this is your first notice of the new value.
+If you are a new owner, eligibility for a review would still require that the county's appraised value has changed since the previous year's billed value.
+This initial reappraisal is performed by a county real estate appraiser who will thoroughly review and consider your appeal.
 Adjustments to value will be based on a reanalysis of the property.
 Once you are notified of the results of the review, you have the option of accepting the recommendation or appealing further.
 An informal review may be initiated by calling our office at 919-856-5400 or by sending your request in writing to:

 Wake County Revenue Department